-Shortly after Vignettes of Taiwan was published I met Lonely Planet c0-founder Tony Wheeler at a Hong Kong book fair and handed him a copy.
+Shortly after publishing Vignettes of Taiwan I met Lonely Planet c0-founder Tony Wheeler at a Hong Kong book fair and handed him a copy.

 A few weeks later I got an email from the LP office in Melbourne offering me a contract to work on the seventh edition of their Taiwan guide.
 This pretty much set the tone of my career for the next several years, as after Taiwan I headed – in both the literal and literary sense – to Belize, Singapore, China and Malaysia on various Lonely Planet assignments.
 In total, I’ve authored, co-authored or otherwise contributed to thirteen guidebooks for the company.